akashmod/Self_Driving_Car_Behavioral_Cloning/README.md

 Overview
 ---
-This repository contains starting files for the Behavioral Cloning Project.
+This repository contains the files for the Behavioral Cloning Project.
+The project involves development and implementation of a Deep Learning Architecture for the car to drive autonomously around the test track.
+The deep learning architecture is trained by driving the car around the track and after several laps of training, is allowed to drive autonomously.
+The project uses a software simulator to simulate a real car for the model.

-In this project, you will use what you've learned about deep neural networks and convolutional neural networks to clone driving behavior.
-You will train, validate and test a model using Keras.
-The model will output a steering angle to an autonomous vehicle.
+In this project, I have used deep neural networks and convolutional neural networks to clone driving behavior.
+I have trained, validated and tested a model using Keras.
+The model output a steering angle to the autonomous vehicle.

-We have provided a simulator where you can steer a car around a track for data collection.
-You'll use image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.
+I was provided a simulator where I could steer a car around a track for data collection.
+I have used image data and steering angles to train a neural network and then used this model to drive the car autonomously around the track.

-We also want you to create a detailed writeup of the project.
-Check out the [writeup template](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
-The writeup can be either a markdown file or a pdf document.
+I have also created a detailed writeup of the project.
+Check out the [writeup report](https://github.com/akashmod/Self_Driving_Car_Behavioral_Cloning/blob/master/writeup-report.ipynb) for this project.
+It is a markdown file.

-To meet specifications, the project will require submitting five files:
+The project consists of five files:
-* model.py (script used to create and train the model)
+* clone.py (script used to create and train the model)
-* drive.py (script to drive the car - feel free to modify this file)
+* drive.py (script to drive the car)
 * model.h5 (a trained Keras model)
-* a report writeup file (either markdown or pdf)
+* writeup_report.md (markdown file)
-* video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)
+* Code_implemented_Final_Run_Video.mp4 (a video recording of the vehicle driving autonomously around the track for one full lap)

-This README file describes how to output the video in the "Details About Files In This Directory" section.

-Creating a Great Writeup
+The Writeup
 ---
-A great writeup should include the [rubric points](https://review.udacity.com/#!/rubrics/432/view) as well as your description of how you addressed each point.
-You should include a detailed description of the code used (with line-number references and code snippets where necessary), and links to other supporting documents or external references.
-You should include images in your writeup to demonstrate how your code works with examples.
+The writeup includes the [rubric points](https://review.udacity.com/#!/rubrics/432/view) as well as a description of how I addressed each point.
+I have included a detailed description of the code used (with line-number references and code snippets where necessary), and links to other supporting documents or external references.
+I have included images in the writeup to demonstrate how my code works with examples.

-All that said, please be concise!
-We're not looking for you to write a book here, just a brief description of how you passed each rubric point, and references to the relevant code :).

-You're not required to use markdown for your writeup.
-If you use another method please just submit a pdf of your writeup.

 The Project
 ---
 The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
+* Used the simulator to collect data of good driving behavior
-* Design, train and validate a model that predicts a steering angle from image data
+* Designed, trained and validated a model that predicts a steering angle from image data
-* Use the model to drive the vehicle autonomously around the first track in the simulator.
-The vehicle should remain on the road for an entire loop around the track.
+* Used the model to drive the vehicle autonomously around the first track in the simulator.
+The vehicle remained on the road for an entire loop around the track.
-* Summarize the results with a written report
+* Summarized the results with a written report

 ### Dependencies
-This lab requires:
+This lab required:

 * [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit)

 The lab enviroment can be created with CarND Term1 Starter Kit.
 Click [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for the details.

 The following resources can be found in this github repository:
+* clone.py
 * drive.py
 * video.py
+* model.h5
-* writeup_template.md
+* writeup_report.md

-The simulator can be downloaded from the classroom.
-In the classroom, we have also provided sample data that you can optionally use to help train your model.
+The simulator could not be uploaded in the repository because of the data limit by github.
+However, the codes can be accessed using jupyter notebook and the video file shows the final result of the car driving around the track.

 ## Details About Files In This Directory

 ### `drive.py`

-Usage of `drive.py` requires you have saved the trained model as an h5 file, i.e. `model.h5`.
-See the [Keras documentation](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model) for how to create this file using the following command:
+For using `drive.py` it is required that you have saved the trained model as an h5 file, i.e. `model.h5` using the following commands.
 ```sh
 model.save(filepath)
 ```